 - Let cook for 1 hour and 30 minutes, stirring every 30 minutes.

-- Add the meat to the pot of beans, along with the second packet of taco seasoning, diced tomatoes, enchilada sauce, green chiles, onion, garlic, and salt.
-Add the packet of Ham Flavoring from the bag of beans to the pot.
+- Add the meat to the pot of beans, along with the taco seasoning, cumin, chili powder, diced tomatoes, enchilada sauce, green chiles, and salt.
 Stir well.

 - Serve with your favorite taco toppings, such as grated cheddar, avocado, sour cream, and tortilla chips.

 Tips & Notes:

 This post contains affiliate links.
 As an Amazon associate and member of other qualifying programs, I earn from qualifying purchases.